rmagee/EPCPyYes/docs/events.md

 # Before You Try To Run This Code in Jupyter
 If you are running the jupyter notebook from the EPCPyYes source tree execute the cell below to append the EPCPyYes module to the python path.
-Also, each of the EPCSI event and document rendering examples here rely on the prior examples being run for context.
+Also, each of the EPCIS event and document rendering examples here rely on the prior examples being run for context.

 ```python